Regent University: Bush administration hires

-Relationship with President Donald Trump
+Relationship with Donald Trump

-In October 2016, Regent University was the site of an October 2016 rally for presidential candidate Donald J. Trump.
-A handful of Regent alumni said that Trump's values, however, were "wrong for the university."
-Regent University alumnus Jay Sekulow was a defense lawyer for President Trump.
+In October 2016, Regent University was the site of an October 2016 rally for presidential candidate Donald Trump.
+A handful of Regent alumni wrote that Trump's values, however, were "wrong for the university" and expressed concern that hosting the rally would be viewed as an all-but-official endorsement by Regent of his campaign.
+Later, Regent alumnus Jay Sekulow served as a defense lawyer for Trump throughout his first presidency.

 Faculty

-Regent has 138 full-time and 48 part-time faculty members, who are graduates of Yale, Harvard, Oxford, Duke, Johns Hopkins, Notre Dame, Vanderbilt, Baylor, and others, five of whom are Fulbright Scholars.
-Faculty are responsible for lecturing classes, advising both graduate and undergraduate students, and sitting on academic committees.

-Several members are drawn from high levels of government.
-Former U.S. Attorney General under the Bush administration, John Ashcroft, was named Distinguished Professor in 2005 teaching a two-week course each semester in the Robertson School of Government and lecturing on national security law.
-Also named Distinguished Professor was former Chief of Naval Operations Admiral Vern Clark who teaches courses in leadership and government.
-In 2006, former Israeli Prime Minister Ehud Barak was a visiting faculty member for the School of Undergraduate Studies.
+Regent has 138 full-time and 48 part-time faculty members, five of whom are Fulbright Scholars.
+Several were previously in politics.
+Former U.S. Attorney General under the Bush administration, John Ashcroft, was named distinguished professor in 2005 teaching a two-week course each semester in the Robertson School of Government and lecturing on national security law.
+Also named distinguished professor was former chief of naval operations Admiral Vern Clark who teaches courses in leadership and government.
+In 2006, former Israeli prime minister Ehud Barak was a visiting faculty member for the school of undergraduate studies.
 Herb Titus, founding dean of the law school, was the 1996 vice-presidential candidate of the Constitution Party and a drafter of the Constitutional Restoration Act to permit government officials to acknowledge "God as the sovereign source of law, liberty, or government".
-Titus was fired in 1993 for holding a staunch view of Dominion Theology deemed to be "too extreme."
-In November 2016, the school announced that former Virginia Governor Bob McDonnell would begin teaching at the Robertson School of Government in January 2017.
-The school also announced that McDonnell would "help establish a Governor's Center for Federalism and Civility, an initiative that will assist the states in understanding their role in a federal society."

-The School of Divinity includes both biblical scholars and religious practitioners, notably the theologian Graham Twelftree, Dean Emeritus H. Vinson Synan, Pentecostal theologian Amos Yong, and church historian Stanley M. Burgess.
-The late J. Rodman Williams was Professor Emeritus.
+Former Virginia Governor Bob McDonnell began teaching at Robertson School of Government in 2017.
+The School of Divinity includes the theologian Graham Twelftree, Dean Emeritus H. Vinson Synan, Pentecostal theologian Amos Yong, and church historian Stanley M. Burgess.
+The late J. Rodman Williams was professor emeritus.
+Former US representative Michele Bachmann became dean of the Robertson School of Government in 2021.

-Student outcomes

-According to the US Department of Education College Scorecard, Regent University has an undergraduate 8-year graduation rate of 27 percent.
-Median salary after attending ranges from $13,702 (BA in Drama/Theater Arts) to $51,972 (BS in Computer and Information Science).
-Two years into repayment, the status of student debtors: